Elijah2101021/Veebo/README.md

 # Veebo
 A multi-purpose bot in developing currently!
+If this got 10 stars I would reveal the source code!